mtnwrw/pdqimage/README.md

 -----------

-The compression speed on 8 Megapixel RAW (RGGB) images on a Qualcomm Snapdragon 800 CPU @ 2.2GHz (LG Nexus 5, 2013 model) is well within the range of 30 fps or faster.
+The compression speed on 8 Megapixel RAW (RGGB) images on a Qualcomm Snapdragon 800 CPU @ 2.2GHz (LG Nexus 5, 2013 model) is well within the range of 30 fps.
 A simple benchmark on a real-world raw test image yielded the following timings:
  * 23 ms per image for low quality (41 fps)
  * 27 ms per image for medium quality (37 fps)
  * 31 ms per image for high quality (32 fps)

+For 8-bit YUV 420 data, the timings are:
+ * 30.5ms per image for low quality (32 fps)
+ * 35.1ms per image for medium quality (28 fps)
+ * 38.7ms per image for high quality (25 fps)

 See the [Wiki page](../../wiki) for more details.